gosub-com/Zurfur/README.md

     @d Map<str, MyPointXY> = ["A": (X:1,Y:2), "B": (X:3,Y:4)]   // MyPointXY field initializer
     @a = ["A": MyPointXY(1,2), "B": MyPointXY(3,4)]

-## Immutability and References

-`ro` means read-only, not just at the top level, but at all levels.
-When a field is `ro`, there is no way to modify or mutate any part of it:

-    @a List<MyType>         // `a[0].MyTypeVar = 1` is legal
-    @b ro List<MyType>>     // `b[0].MyTypeVar = 1` is not legal

-All mutable types are owned, and there is no *implicit* way to accidentally create a circular reference.
-An object may be boxed to *explicitly* create circular references.
-For example, `box MyType()` creates an explicit reference of type `^MyType`.
-Unlike in C#, there are no mutable reference types.
-In Zurfur, a C# type like `List<MyMutableClass>` would translate to `List<^MyMutableClass>` and `MyMutableClass` is always a value type.

-There are immutable reference types, such as `Array` and `str`.
-Since they are immutable and always on the heap (i.e. `type ro boxed`), they can be copied quickly and there is no chance of them aliasing each other.

-Other references are short lived and allowed only on the stack.
-Most of them require using the `ref` keyword.
-The one exception is that most types are passed by immutable reference without the `ref` keyword.

 ## Functions and Properties

 Functions are declared with the `fun` keyword.
 The type name comes after the